 Do not give e-waste to informal and unorganized sectors like Local Scrap Dealer/ Rag Pickers

 The product should not be opened by the User himself/herself, but only by trained and authorized service personnel

 Do not dispose your product in garbage bins along with municipal waste that ultimately reaches landfills

 E-WASTE MANAGEMENT PLAN

 In developing country like India, most E-Waste lands up in the informal sector where it is recycled without any consideration to health and environment.
 We, being responsible citizen contributes our share of Environmental Responsibility and aiding in taking care of our environment.

 Abiding by all the pertinent laws associated with E-Waste Management, our company has been continuously working towards the same.
 Our company has partnered with PRO – SWACH ENVIRO E-WASTE INDIA PVT LTD for fulfilling its responsibilities, as mentioned in E-waste management Rule 2016.

-Together with Deshwal Waste Management Pvt.
-Ltd., we have been doing its best to proffer environmentally sound management of electronic devices which have reached their end- of-life and to comply with the new India E-Waste Management and Handling rules in providing drop-of centers and environmentally sound management of end of life electronics.
+Together with PRO – Swach Enviro E-Waste India Pvt Ltd, we have been doing its best to proffer environmentally sound management of electronic devices which have reached their end-of-life and to comply with the new India E-Waste Management and Handling rules in providing drop-of centers and environmentally sound management of end of life electronics.
 This includes creation and execution of engagement campaigns and collection programmes with Bulk Consumers, Waste Pickers and Waste Aggregators etc. on enabling responsible e-waste management.
 The objective of the Company is to endeavour with the PRO is to create an efficient, transparent, scaled operational system which will make responsible management of e-waste across the country a norm.

 Where and how can you recycle your e-waste?

-Please click the link below to get the details of collection centers available across the country.
+Please click the links below to get the details of collection centres available across the country.